The Racquet 🎾 The 5th Set

 Backhand unforced error from Nadal for 0-15.

 0-15.
-Medvedev hits an unbelievably good backhand return winner (again) off a (106mph) Nadal 1st serve out wide.
-Now 0-30.
+Medvedev hits an amazing backhand return winner (again) off a (106mph) Nadal 1st serve out wide.
 106mph was lower than the majority of Nadal’s wide 1st serves on the AD side, and this serve also landed deeper and more central in the box than Nadal would have liked👇

 0-30.
 Nadal serves and volleys (off a 119mph 1st serve out wide to Meddy’s forehand) for 15-30.

 15-40 (BP), Nadal lands a first serve (118mph out wide to Medvedev forehand) despite rushing his motion due to the shot clock.
-Serve and half-volley saves the (1st) BP.
-This was excellent, and a tough half-volley to get right.
+Serve and (excellent) half-volley saves the (1st) BP.
+Clutch.

 30-40 (BP), Nadal lands a first serve (110mph out wide to Medvedev backhand).
 Medvedev returns well off the backhand, similar to his return winner for 0-30, but not as powerful in the face of a bigger, and more angled, Nadal serve (110mph compared to 106mph).
 Nadal hits a good forehand down the line, and then retains positional advantage with a line-licking backhand, forcing an error from Medvedev.
 Again, brilliant under pressure:👇

 Deuce.
-Nadal plays near-perfect T first serve (118mph).
+Nadal lands 118mph T first serve.
 Medvedev can only float the ball back and Nadal looks to finish the point with a pretty straightforward forehand volley.
 Rafa misses badly into the tramlines.
 AD Medvedev, another BP.
 Nadal a little hesitant to move forward after hitting the serve, and also seemed caught in two minds between hitting a drop volley or a deep volley.

 AD Medvedev (BP).
 Time violation Nadal, 2nd serve.
 Rafa plays a clever 2nd serve, safe and central but not giving Medvedev an angle to work with.
 The Russian can only hit a short backhand reply.
 Nadal hits the forehand he was trying to hit at 15-30, forcing an error from Medvedev.
 Once again, clutch:👇